Diseases & Conditions : The Child Having Surgery

 When will my child be discharged?

-Even after minor surgery, some children will remain in the hospital overnight for observation, and to receive medications to help with pain or to prevent infection.
+Even after minor surgery, some children will remain in the hospital overnight for observation, and to receive medicines to help with pain or to prevent infection.
 One parent will be able to stay with your child overnight.
-In the morning, your surgeon will examine your child and determine if he or she may be discharged.
+In the morning, your surgeon will examine your child and determine if he or she may go home.

 If your child is discharged within 24 hours after surgery, you may notice he or she: